staticintlucas/jekyll-favicon-generator/README.md

 ## Code of Conduct

-Everyone interacting in the jekyll-svg-favicons project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/staticintlucas/jekyll-svg-favicons/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the `jekyll-favicon-generator` project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/staticintlucas/jekyll-favicon-generator/blob/master/CODE_OF_CONDUCT.md).